 The overall goal of the Master of Technology in IT (M.Tech. in IT) degree program is to provide master's level instruction in cutting edge computing technology.
 The program strives to meet the growing global demand for IT professionals who can draw upon a unique combination of technical and theoretical skills to design, implement, maintain and administer IT projects.
 The program offers project based courses in IT and is designed to satisfy not only the post baccalaureate development of working professionals, but also new graduates who want to set up careers in IT sector.
 M.Tech. in IT program is designed for students who already hold a bachelor's degree from an accredited institution in Information Technology, Computer Science, Management of Information Systems, or a related area.
 Graduates of M.Tech. in IT program have the opportunity to study systems and database design, client/server applications (desktop applications, web applications, web services, etc.), networks along with analysis and ethical practices that they could leverage in a variety of employment situations in the IT field.
-M.Tech. in IT program is a non-thesis option which consists of three core courses plus seven elective courses and a term project.
+M.Tech. in IT program is a non-thesis option which consists of four core courses plus six elective courses and a term project.